rails/rails/guides/source/active_job_basics.md

 | **clear_finished_jobs_after**          | Period to keep finished jobs around if `preserve_finished_jobs` is true.                     | 1 day                                                              |
 | **default_concurrency_control_period** | Default duration for concurrency control in jobs.                                            | 3 minutes                                                          |

-You can read more about the configuration options in the [Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#other-configuration-settings).
+You can read more about the [additional configuration options in the Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#other-configuration-settings).

 ### Queue Order

-As per the configuration options in the [Configuration Options section](#configuration-options), the `queues` option will list the queues that workers will pick jobs from.
+As per the configuration options in the [Configuration Options](#configuration-options), the `queues` configuration option will list the queues that workers will pick jobs from.
 In a list of queues, the order matters.
 Workers will pick jobs from the first queue in the list - once there are no more jobs in the first queue, only then will it move onto the second, and so on.

 ```yaml
 # config/queue.yml